Battle of Tanga: Battle

-Captain Caulfeild ordered the harbor swept for mines during 2 November and well into the next day.
-During the sweeping, the Force "B" commander, Aitken, began the unopposed landing of troops and supplies in two groups at the harbor and three miles east of the city on a mine-free beach.
+Captain Caulfeild ordered the harbour swept for mines during 2 November and well into the next day.
+During the sweeping, the Force "B" commander, Aitken, began the unopposed landing of troops and supplies in two groups at the harbour and three miles east of the city on a mine-free beach.
 By evening on 3 November, the invasion force was ashore with the exception of the 27th Mountain Battery and the Faridkot Sappers.
 At noon on 4 November, Aitken ordered his troops to march on the city.
 Well concealed defenders quickly broke up their advance.
-The fighting then turned to skirmishing amidst the coconut and palm oil plantations by the southern contingent and bitter street-fighting by the harbor force.
-The Gurkhas of the Kashmiri Rifles and the 2nd Loyal North Lancashire Regiment of the harbour contingent made good progress; they entered the town, captured the customs house, and Hotel Deutscher Kaiser and ran up the Union Jack.
+The fighting then turned to skirmishing amidst the coconut and palm oil plantations by the southern contingent and bitter street-fighting by the harbour force.

+The Kashmir Rifles and the 2nd Loyal North Lancashire Regiment of the harbour contingent made good progress; they entered the town, captured the customs house and Hotel Deutscher Kaiser and ran up the Union Jack.
 But then the advance was stopped.
-Less-well trained and equipped Indian battalions of Wapshare's 27th (Bangalore) Brigade scattered and ran away from the battle.
+Less-well trained and equipped Indian battalions of Richard Wapshare's 27th (Bangalore) Brigade scattered and ran away from the battle.
 The 98th Infantry were attacked by swarms of angry bees and broke up.
 The bees attacked the Germans as well, hence the battle's nickname.
 British propaganda transformed the bee interlude into a fiendish German plot, conjuring up hidden trip wires to agitate the hives.
 The 13th Rajputs failed to play a significant role in the battle as their morale had been shaken when witnessing the retreat of the 63rd Palamcottah Light Infantry.

-The colonial volunteers of the 7th and 8th Schützenkompanien [rifle companies] arrived by rail to stiffen the pressed Askari lines.
+The colonial volunteers of the 7th and 8th Schützenkompanien (rifle companies) arrived by railway to stiffen the pressed Askari lines.
 The normally mounted 8th Schützenkompanie had left their horses at Neu Moshi.
 By late afternoon on 4 November, Lettow-Vorbeck ordered his last reserves, the 13th and 4th Askari Feldkompanien (field companies) – the 4th had just reached Tanga by train), to envelop the British flank and rear by launching bayonet attacks along the entire front to "bugle calls and piercing tribal war cries."
 At least three battalions of the Imperial Service Brigade would have been wiped out to a man, if they had not taken to their heels.
 All semblance of order vanished as Force B's retirement "degenerated into total rout."

 Still outnumbered eight to one, caution overtook some of the German officers.
 Through a series of errors by the buglers and misunderstandings by an officer to disengage and consolidate, the Askari withdrew to a camp several miles west of Tanga.
 As soon as Lettow-Vorbeck learned of this, he countermanded the move and ordered a redeployment that was not completed until early morning.
 "For nearly all of the night [before sunrise 5 November], Tanga was Aitken's for the taking.
 It was the most stupendous irony of the battle."